hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 The threat model does not, however, consider the existence of a zone, the act of zone transfer between two entities, nor the identities of the nameservers hosting a zone (including both those acting as hidden primaries/secondaries or directly serving the zone) as sensitive information.
-The proposed mechanisms does not attempt to obscure such information.
+The proposed mechanism does not attempt to obscure such information.
 The reasons for this include:

-*  much of this information can be obtained by various methods including active scanning of the DNS
+*  much of this information can be obtained by various methods, including active scanning of the DNS
 *  an attacker who can monitor network traffic can relatively easily infer relations between nameservers simply from traffic patterns, even when some or all of the traffic is encrypted

+The model does not consider attacks on the mechanisms that trigger a zone transfer, e.g., NOTIFY message.

 It is noted that simply using XoT will indicate a desire by the zone owner that the contents of the zone remain confidential and so could be subject to blocking (e.g., via blocking of port 853) if an attacker had